Bfaschat/Ebooks-Downloader/README.md

 # Ebook Downloader Script

 Script for downloading books from www.allitebooks.com

 To use the software you just have to:

-1) Run 'base_script.py'
-2) Enjoy!
+1) Change the paths according to your own needs

-If given proxy does not work, you have to select another proxy (or maybe none at all!) as it may have been shut-down.
+2) If given proxy does not work, you have to select another proxy (or maybe none at all!) as it may have been shut-down
+3) Run 'base_script.py'
+4) Enjoy!

+Script created by Eduard-Gabriel Poesina